ewong027/Stat159_Homeworks/hw03/README.md

 Author: Erica Wong

 Description: In this homework assignment, we are using the different tools that we have learned about to reproduce a simple regression analysis.
 Specifically, we are looking at Chapter 3 of _An Introduction to Statistical Learning_ by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
-[Here is a link to a PDF of their book.](http://www-bcf.usc.edu/%7Egareth/ISL/ISLR%20Sixth%20Printing.pdf) Specifically, we are looking at the analysis regarding the linear relationship between TV advertising and Sales.
+[Here is a link to a PDF of their book.](http://www-bcf.usc.edu/%7Egareth/ISL/ISLR%20Sixth%20Printing.pdf) Specifically, we are looking at the analysis regarding the linear relationship between TV, Radio, Newspaper and Sales.

 Organization: